Microsoft Teams, Slack, Webex, & Zoom News

 3 – User Sync

-Head over to User Sync to import desired users for direct messaging.
-Select which users require cross-platform DMs in Import teams and users.
+Head over to the Users tab to import desired users for direct messaging.
+Import your teams and users in the Import users tab.
+Select which users require cross-platform DMs in Sync users.

 Filtering capabilities allow admins to view users by sync status and primary platform.